HCAWN/kinetad/README.md

 Visit the [Registration page](https://www.kinetad.com/register "Kinetad - open source online journal"), input a unique username, and a strong password and off you go.
 ### Adding Entries
 Entries are written paragraph by paragraph with the option of a client side encryption to be performed with a passphrase.
 Each entry can use a different passphrase (though not advised).
+### Adding Images
+A new addition is to add image entries.
+This is done by first previewing images that are compressed client side.
+Uploading the image encrpytes in client and server side in a similar method to text entries.
+Images are stored as Medium Blobs in the database.
 ### passphrase
 Your passphrase (if used) is solely client side and so **at present cannot be changed** as there is no simple way to mix client and server side encryption rewriting without compromising the security of the users data.
 When making a new entry with a passphrase, the passphrase is written as a cookie to your browser to make adding multiple entries easier.
 The cookie expires when you logout.
 ### Password